Gonçalo Cardoso (footballer, born 2000)

-Gonçalo Bento Soares Cardoso (born 21 October 2000) is a Portuguese professional footballer who plays as a centre-back for Portuguese Second League club Paços de Ferreira.
+Gonçalo Bento Soares Cardoso (born 21 October 2000) is a Portuguese professional footballer who plays as a centre-back for Liga 3 club Mafra.

 Club career

 Boavista

 On 7 October 2018, Cardoso made his professional debut with Boavista in a 2018–19 Primeira Liga match against Desportivo das Aves, starting in the 1–0 home win.
 He was the second youngest player ever to play for the club, surpassing club legends such as Nuno Gomes and João Vieira Pinto.

 West Ham United

 In August 2019, he joined West Ham United on a five-year contract for an undisclosed fee.
 During the 2019–20 and 2020–21 seasons, Cardoso only featured for the U23s at West Ham playing regularly in the Premier League 2 and three appearances in the EFL Trophy.

 Basel

 On 30 January 2021, Cardoso signed for Swiss Super League side FC Basel on an 18-month loan deal with an option to buy.
 Basel confirmed the loan on the same day and Cardoso joined Basel's first team for the second half of their 2020–21 season under head coach Ciriaco Sforza.
 He played his domestic league debut for the club in the away game in the Letzigrund on 14 February 2021 as Basel were defeated 2–0 by Zürich.
 He scored his first goal for the club just three days later on 17 February in the Swiss Cup game in the St. Jakob Stadium as Basel were beaten 6–2 by Winterthur.
 During a training in March Cardoso injured himself and could not play for the rest of the season.

 At the beginning of the following season he played in five test games and made an 90 minute appearance in a Swiss Cup match.
 However the injury re-occurred and the loan contract was dissolved a few months later.
 During his short period with the club, Cardoso played a total of 13 games for Basel scoring the afore mentioned one goal.
 Five of these games were in the Swiss Super League, two in the Swiss Cup and six were friendly games.